-If you haven’t been following my Coaching Log entries, then I should tell you in the prior match we went up 2-0 fairly comfortably and had late leads in both the 3rd and 4th sets before losing.
+As I reported in my Coaching Log at the time, in the prior match we went up 2-0 fairly comfortably, had late leads in both the 3rd and 4th sets, but ultimately lost.
 To my mind, a big reason for that was playing not to lose rather than continuing to play to win.
-In the most recent match, we again won the first two sets fairly comfortably, but then got blown out in the 3rd and had to fight to win the 4th, pulling away late.
+In this following match we again won the first two sets fairly comfortably.
+Then they blew us out in the 3rd and we had to fight to win the 4th, pulling away late.

-I told the guy that while I did wonder to myself at one point whether I should be worried about a repeat performance, I’d rejected that idea as soon as it appeared in my head.
+I told the reporter that I did wonder to myself at one point whether I should worry about a repeat performance.
+I’d rejected that idea as soon as it appeared in my head, though.

 The third set was once of those fluky things that happens in volleyball sometimes.
 Could be a lack of focus.
 Could be the other team gets a motivational boost coming out of the 10 minute break.
 Who knows?

 So no. At that time I wasn’t worried that we were replaying the script from the prior match.
-Are there things we need to iron out in that 3rd set?
+Were there things we needed to iron out in that 3rd set?
 For sure.
-But they are just part of the overall developmental process for what is still early in the season with a team largely biased toward the younger side of the age spectrum.
+But they were just part of the overall developmental process.
+It was is still early in the season with a fairly young team.

 6 Steps to Better Practices - Free Guide